 It is difficult (causing anxiety, impatience, frustration or else) for most of us to engage in a group exchange for three days without knowing individual and collective intentions in advance.
 Thus, the more you have participants with diverse ideologies and great attentive presence, with the capacity of metabolizing intense emotions and creating new associations between themes, the more creative and rich in insights the conversation will be.

-Another way to describe what participants do when they practise the art of open and spontaneous conversation is that they are trying to be more attentive to their own experience of the moment and to the process of conversation itself, while it is happening.
+Another way to describe what participants do when they practise the art and science of agile and participatory conversation is that they are trying to be more attentive to their own experience of the moment and to the process of conversation itself, while it is happening.
 One way to explain this intention used in the works linked to the theory of “Complex responsive processes of human organizing” is “Taking our experience seriously.”

 Specifically, this brings us to reflect on our interactions, the power dynamics between us and the ideology supporting the choices we make.
-For example, observing and reflecting on the way the turns are taken and distributed in a conversation can be rich in potential to access significant, relevant and useful insights together.
+For example, observing and reflecting on the way the turns are taken and distributed in a conversation can be rich in potential to access useful, relevant and meaningful insights together.